yoelwebdev/gis-test/README.md

-# gis-test
+# git-test
-A repo for testing cloning, adding, committing, and pushing to Github from VS Code
+A repo for testing cloning, adding, committing, and pushing to Github from VS Code.

 ## Contributors

-Yoel Florimon
+Yoel Florimon.
+Danny Peres.